- Tax-Free Income from Working Abroad

 - Claiming or Revoking the Exclusion

-U.S. citizens and resident aliens are taxed on their worldwide income, whether they live inside or outside of the U.S. However, qualifying U.S. citizens and resident aliens who live and work abroad may be able to exclude from their income all or part of their foreign salary or wages, or amounts received as compensation for their personal services.
+U.S. citizens and resident aliens are taxed on their worldwide income, whether the person lives inside or outside of the U.S. However, qualifying U.S. citizens and resident aliens who live and work abroad may be able to exclude from their income all or part of their foreign salary or wages, or amounts received as compensation for their personal services.
 In addition, they may also qualify to exclude or deduct certain foreign housing costs.

 To qualify for the foreign earned income exclusion, a U.S. citizen or resident alien must:

-- Have foreign earned income (income received for working in a foreign country, including payroll disbursements from a U.S. employer and self-employment income);
+- Have foreign earned income (income received for working in a foreign country);

 - Have a tax home in a foreign country; and